0x6d696368/ghidra_scripts/README.md

 This is a personal repository.
 So while you can open issues, I won't guarantee any bug fixes, improvements, etc.

+Scripts only tested with CentOS 7.

 ## Documentation

 Each script has a `.md` file with its documentation.

+## Dependencies

+- pipeDecoder.py: none (that I know of)
+- YaraSearch.py: If matches are found in code which are not at instruction boundaries a comment can not be set; bookmark for match is still set, though

 ## Install